Tfactor08/design-patterns/README.md

 # design-patterns

 ## Project Structure
 The project serves as a sample to demo the use of several design patterns.
-The primary idea of the project is to emulate the work of a compiler which produces a syntax tree (AST) from some logical expression (e.g. `a and b or c`).
+The primary idea of the project is to emulate the work of a compiler which produces a syntax tree (AST) from some logical expression (e.g. `not (true and false)`).
 At this moment compilation consists of 3 steps:
   1. Preprocessing (macros substitution);
   2. Lexical analysis (tokens generation);
   3. Parsing (AST creation).